RobbieHember/fcgadgets/bc1ha/README.md

 # bc1ha
 ## PURPOSE
-The **bc1ha** repository supports geospatial analysis in British Columbiaâ€™s forest sector at 100m spatial resolution.
+The **bc1ha** repository supports geospatial analysis in British Columbia’s forest sector at 100m spatial resolution.
 The repository has two goals: 1) streamline an annual update cycle to download and rasterize information that is made available through BC Data Catalogue and 2) generate derived variables, where varying degrees of manipulation (e.g. gap-filling, consolidation of multiple data sources) have been applied to create the input variables used to drive simulation models.
 <br><br>